pyeve/eve/docs/foreword.rst

 it turned out to be slightly more complex than that but finally here it is, and of course it's called Eve.

-It still got a long way to go before it becomes the fully featured open source, out-of-the-box API solution I came to envision (see the Roadmap below), but I feel that at this point the codebase is ready enough for a public preview.
+It still has a long way to go before it becomes the fully featured open source, out-of-the-box API solution I envision (see the Roadmap below), but I feel that at this point the codebase is ready for a public preview.
 This will hopefully allow for some constructive feedback and maybe, for some contributors to join the ranks.

 REST, Flask and MongoDB
 -----------------------
-The slides of my EuroPython talk, *Developing RESTful Web APIs with Flask and MongoDB*, are `available online`_.
-You might want to check them to understand why and how certain design decisions were made, especially with regards to REST implementation.
+The slides from my EuroPython talk, *Developing RESTful Web APIs with Flask and MongoDB*, are `available online`_.
+You might want to check them out to understand why and how certain design decisions were made, especially with regards to REST implementation.